getfider/fider/MODERATION.md

 1. Rather than have it part of the admin menu, remove the entry from the side menu in admin.
 Instead, we want an icon in the top Header (public/components/Header.tsx) that when clicked, takes you to the moderation admin page, without the side menu.
 Ideally the icon will have a little counter in the top-right of how many items are awaiting moderation.

-2. We've decided to make the moderation less onourous to the admins by making some more changes:
+2. We've decided to make the moderation less onerous to the admins by making some more changes:

    2.1) As well as decline, you have another option - "decline and block".
 This option will decline the post or comment, and block the user who made it from posting again.
 We already have the ability to block users in Fider (see BlockUser in app/handlers/user.go), so we can hook into that.
 So if you had 1 user who had 5 posts and some comments, and you declined and blocked them, we would also decline all other posts and comments they made, and block them from posting again.